hellbox/srob-migration/content/reviews/un-perfumed-letters.md

 name = "Un-perfumed letters"
 title = "Un-perfumed letters"
-dek = "Books of letters can teach you so much about the correspondence, but what makes one fall flat while another one sings? " facebookauto = "Catherine Nichols wonders after books of letters -- why do some appeal, and some lay flat?
+dek = "Books of letters can teach you so much about the correspondence, but what makes one fall flat while another one sings? " type = "Review"facebookauto = "Catherine Nichols wonders after books of letters -- why do some appeal, and some lay flat?
 She compares the letters between Robert Lowell and Elizabeth Bishop, to those between Eudora Welty and Ross Macdonald." twitterauto = "It's poets vs. prose writers in this exploration of books of letters, from @clnichols6. " reviews_byline = ["writers/catherine-nichols.md"] reviews_books = ["books/words-in-air.md", "books/meanwhile-there-are-letters.md"]